Updated 2026small-breed guide

 Account for shedding.

-The Pug's short smooth double coat sheds seasonally (and often year-round).
-Any dog harness that touches their body will collect fur.
-Choose products with removable, washable components and keep a lint roller nearby.
+The Pug's short smooth double coat sheds seasonally (and usually year-round -- Maple's fur is on everything I own).
+Any dog harness touching their body will collect fur.
+Choose products with removable, washable components.

 Check the weight range, not just "small" labels.